• Skip to main content

 Pasta

 The great thing (besides the price) about pasta is how versatile it can be.
 Make it a main dish or a side dish.
-You can top with sauce, cheese, or butter.
+You can top it with sauce, cheese, or butter.

 Who doesn’t love pasta at less than a dollar a pound?
 It’s one of the best cheap groceries on this list.
 It can serve as a vehicle to stretch the meat portion of dinner.